autism answers & prevention

 Regardless of race, the poor carry cell phones at a lesser rate than the rich.
 This is why rich U.S. states have higher levels of autism.
 In 2007, the top 5 states by income were: Maryland, Alaska, New Jersey, Connecticut, and Massachusetts (2007, per Wikipedia).
 Their respective per capita autism rankings, out of the 50 states, were: 2, 32, 4, 6 and 9 (Public Schools State Rankings, 2007).

-The data shows poor states have low autism rates.
-Keep in mind that poor states are more industrially polluted than rich states.
-Toxic chemical manufacturers around the country can rejoice: all their toxic chemicals the poor are breathing and drinking are not causing our autism spike.
+"Poor" states historically had lower autism rates.
+Keep in mind that poor states are generally more industrially polluted than rich states.
+Toxic chemical manufacturers around the country can rejoice: all their toxic chemicals the poor are breathing and drinking are not the primary driver of our autism spike.

 Many women carry their cell phones in their purses, keeping them at a safe distance from their eggs.
 Moreover, even when women carry their cell phones in their pockets, their reproductive cells are located behind dense tissue.
 Plus, women's eggs are much higher up in their bodies, safely away from the RF energy.
 In contrast, men's testicles are often only a few inches away from mobile phones, behind only a thin layer of skin.

 New research from the University of Texas shows professions in which fathers are "on call" and constantly carry cell phones have adversely high rates of autism: